RobolinkInc/doc-v2/docs/zumi/blockly/Junior/01-Driving/07-right-u-turn.md

 ##### Description

-Turns Zumi to the right to perform a "U-turn".
+Makes Zumi perform a right "U-turn".
+As the speed increases, the turn radius gets larger.

 ##### Parameters

-**speed**: An integer (0 - 100) for the speed of the movement.
+**speed**: An integer (0 - 100)

 ##### Returns